Church of St Mary the Virgin, Fordwich

 The Church of St Mary the Virgin is a redundant Anglican church in the small town of Fordwich, Kent, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
 The church stands near to the centre of Fordwich, some 3 mi northeast of Canterbury.

 History

 The church dates from the Norman era.
-There is some Anglo-Saxon material in the nave.
+Some Anglo-Saxon material is present in the nave.
 The chancel and north aisle were added in the 12th century.
 During the following century the chancel was extended and the west tower was built.
 In the 14th century the windows in the south wall of the church were inserted.
 Box pews were added to the interior in the 18th century, and the church was floored with tiles.
 The church closed in 1995, and was vested in the Churches Conservation Trust on 5 December 1996.